 You may have to share your room with another patient, but private rooms are sometimes available.
-If you share a room, you will probably be rooming with someone close to your own age you can talk to and share your experiences with.
+If you share a room, you will probably be rooming with someone close to your own age.

-Some hospitals also let a parent sleep in their kid's rooms.
+Some hospitals also let a parent sleep in their kid's room.
 If you'd like a parent's company overnight, check with the hospital staff in advance to find out if they can arrange this.

 In most cases, it won't be just one doctor, or just the doctor you're used to, taking care of you in the hospital.